-Vetting an EV OEM Sensor Manufacturer for Optimized Sourcing
+Vetting EV Automotive Sensor Manufacturers for Optimized Sourcing

-Similar to the early days of mass vehicle production, selecting dependable suppliers matters for keeping manufacturing lines running at full tilt.
-Given supply chain issues now impeding automotive production, partnering with a third-party components provider – such as an OEM sensor manufacturer – matters more than ever.
+Given supply chain issues still facing automotive production, partnering with a third-party components provider – such as EV automotive sensor manufacturers – matters more than ever.

-9 Things to Look for in an EV OEM Sensor Manufacturer
+9 Things to Look for in EV Automotive Sensor Manufacturers

 Supply chain challenges have caused erratic production schedules and rapidly fluctuating prices over the past year.
 Across the board, components are costing more – for instance, microprocessor chips are costing 30% more on average while other component prices have jumped as much as 40-50x.